 Think, for example, of Oreo cookies.
 Somehow, they manage to go from the factory to your dining table without crumbling.
 That’s because at the end of the day, there are people supervising the process of making, packaging, shipping, delivering, and adding those products to the shelves of your local grocery store.

 It’s not magic.
 It’s people.
 People who have to supervise those Oreo cookies to make sure you get what you paid for.

 But more importantly, it’s wasted time, talent, and money.

 The reality is simple.
 The production process and quality control may not yet be fully automated.
-But as Andrew NG, creator of the Google Brain project, notes, factory quality control is where AI can “bring digital transformation to the physical world.”
+Still, as Andrew Ng, creator of the Google Brain project, notes, factory quality control is where AI can “bring digital transformation to the physical world.”

 What’s happening in this space, you may ask?

-Although still in an incipient stage, various companies have seen tremendous success using computer vision aided by convolutional neural networks (CNNs).
+Although still in an incipient stage, various companies have successfully used computer vision aided by convolutional neural networks (CNNs).
 In a factory setting, CNNs can “automatically learn what distinguishes good parts from not good parts on an assembly line with incredible speed.”
 Specifically in our case, this AI technology can detect a bad Oreo from a good Oreo.
 And even remove it off the production assembly line.
 All without a single person looking at it.

 Computer vision, where an automated machine can detect good versus bad part production, is the first step towards end-to-end automation.
 When computer vision algorithms become more refined in their accuracy, this technology will help reduce the cost to serve while increasing product accuracy and speed to market.

-But for now, what supply chain executive wouldn’t like for that bad Oreo to be removed automatically?
-That’s why AI in supply chain is such an important topic that we should begin talking about.
+But for now, what supply chain executive wouldn't like for that bad Oreo to be removed automatically?
+That's why AI in supply chain is an important topic that we should begin discussing.

 2. Make informed decisions based on historical records about future outcomes